Szara-ManOfHonor/Evolved-Organs/README.md

 # EvolvedOrgans
-Repo for the Rimworld mod, EvolvedOrgans
+Repo for Szara's fork of the Rimworld mod, EvolvedOrgans by Xahkarias https://github.com/Xahkarias/Evolved-Organs

-Hi there:

-If you are here to add a compatibility request for a humanoid race?
-Head over to the issues page (and tag it with "race request")
+Fork for customizations.